Azzurite/GenericCMake/readme.md

 GenericCMake
 ---

-This project aims to bring a generic CMake build to projects, so only configuration via variables is needed to set up a project.
+This project aims to have generic CMake files which can easily be used across projects.
+New project setup should ideally be possible by only checking out this project in it and adjusting the settings file.